 971-708-8219

-The Washington County District Attorney’s Office commends the investigative work of the Beaverton Police Department on this case.
+The Washington County District Attorney’s Office wishes to commend the work of the Washington County Sheriff’s Office and the Hillsboro Police Department.

 Media contact information